 By K.E.
 Roberts / August 29, 2016

 In the summer of 1965, as the first U.S. troops put boots on the ground in Vietnam, a gathering swell of young, educated, dissident Americans discovered a then obscure epic fantasy written by an Oxford don—a devout Catholic and World War I veteran—between 1937 and 1949.
 Over the next three years, the first paperback editions of J.R.R.
-Tolkien’s The Lord of the Rings would sell three million copies and forever popularize what is today among the three best-selling novels in the world.
+Tolkien’s The Lord of the Rings would sell three million copies and forever popularize what is today one of the best-selling novels in the world.
 The period, one of the most convulsive in American history, also marked the establishment of fantasy as a popular genre, the rapid commercial expansion of all media associated with speculative literature, and the emergence of a more immersive relationship between audiences and fantastic-fictional worlds.
 Had Tolkien had his way, none of it would have happened.

 The mass-market paperback, a revolution in publishing that made it possible for the working class to become generationally literate, in both senses of the word, did not become commonplace in America until the 1940s, following the success of Penguin Books (founded 1935) in the U.K. and Pocket Books (founded 1938) in the U.S. Tolkien voiced his hostility to the medium, a hostility shared by nearly every university-educated person of the day, in a letter to Rayner Unwin, of British publisher Allen & Unwin, dated December 10, 1961:

 I do share your reluctance to cheapen the old Hobbit… And I am not fond of Puffins or Penguins or other soft-shelled fowl: They eat other birds’ eggs, and are better left to vacated nests.